Sapphire Series: Venues

-The majority of HART Sapphire Series matches are played at the Queensland State Netball Centre.
+The majority of Sapphire Series matches are played at the Queensland State Netball Centre.
 Northern Rays play their home games in North Queensland, while the remaining teams can play two home games in their own venue each season.

 Representative team

 Queensland Sapphires are the representative team of the HART Sapphire Series.
 They originally played as Queensland Fusion.
-In 2021 they were re-branded Queensland Sapphires after the HART Sapphire Series.
+In 2021 they were re-branded Queensland Sapphires after the Sapphire Series.